Arriving in London

 - diagnosis and treatment of sexually transmitted infections

-Student studying in the UK for 6 months or less (Short-term Study Visas)
+Student studying in the UK for 6 months or less (Visitor visa)

-You will need to obtain private medical insurance as you will be liable for any NHS health services that you use.
+You are strongly advised to obtain private medical insurance as you will be liable for any NHS health services that you use.
 While you cannot register with a GP (doctor), you can still visit one as a temporary patient if required.
 This means you can visit a GP for advice and treatment.
 As you will not have paid the immigration health surcharge, you will need to obtain private medical insurance to ensure you are covered for any medical treatment.
-You will only have access to primary care (i.e. you cannot be referred to a specialist).
+You will only have access to primary care (i.e. you cannot be referred to a specialist) or emergency care.

-Students studying in the UK for 6 months or more (Tier 4 visa holders)
+Students studying in the UK for 6 months or more (Student visa holders)

-All non-EU international students coming to study in the UK for six months or more are now required to pay the Immigration Health Surcharge as part of their Tier 4 application.
+All non-EU international students coming to study in the UK for six months or more are now required to pay the Immigration Health Surcharge as part of their Student visa application.
 This charges covers the cost of NHS from a GP or hospital.
 Non-urgent treatments or operations are not covered, however, and you will have to pay a fixed price for any medication you are prescribed.

 It is important that you register with a general practitioner (GP) within your first week(s) at SOAS.
-You can register with them if you live in one of the local postcodes which they cover, and are registered to a course that lasts longer than 6 months.
-More information about healthcare and on how to register for a local GP is on the SOAS Healthcare website.
+You can register with them if you live in one of the local postcodes which they cover, and are registered to a programme that lasts longer than 6 months.

 More information can be found on the UKCISA Medical Insurance website.

 Opening a UK bank account is by far the safest and most effective way of managing your money.
 Upon arrival, many other students will be opening bank accounts so please note that the process can take several weeks to complete.
 Banks in the UK follow their own rules and identity checks and are quite restrictive in the ways they communicate with customers.
 You may need to visit the bank several times, in person, to complete the process.
-The process of opening a bank account cannot be started until you have arrived and can demonstrate proof of your UK address.
+The process of opening a bank account cannot be started until you have arrived and completed your in-person enrolment at SOAS as you will need to request a Confirmation of Enrolment letter from the Registry.
 With this in mind, it is important that you bring sufficient funds to cover your initial expenses.

 To be eligible for this card you must have fully enrolled on a SOAS programme of study lasting at least 14 weeks, as a full time student and be over 18 years of age.